gahan-corporation/wyatt/docs/reference/orm.rst

 ---------------------

-When using the :attr:`~gerp.models.Model._inherit` and :attr:`~gerp.models.Model._name` attributes together, Odoo creates a new model using the existing one (provided via :attr:`~gerp.models.Model._inherit`) as a base.
+When using the :attr:`~gerp.models.Model._inherit` and :attr:`~gerp.models.Model._name` attributes together, Gerp creates a new model using the existing one (provided via :attr:`~gerp.models.Model._inherit`) as a base.
 The new model gets all the fields, methods and meta-information (defaults & al) from its base.